 Some keystrokes and menu items are different on macOS from those used in Windows and Linux.
 Table 2 below gives some common substitutions for the instructions in this user guide.
-For a more detailed list, see the application Help.
+For a more detailed list, see the application help.

-Table 2: Using LibreOffice on macOS
+Table 2: Example of macOS keyboard shortcuts

-Windows or Linux macOS equivalent Effect Tools > Options menu selection LibreOffice > Preferences Access setup options Right-click Control +click and/or right-click depending on computer setup Open a context menu Ctrl (Control) 策 (Command) Used with other keys F11 ₩+ T Open the Styles deck in the Sidebar
+Windows or Linux macOS equivalent Effect Tools &gt; Options on Menu bar LibreOffice &gt; Preferences on Menu bar Access to setup options Right-click Ctrl+click and/or right-click depending on computer setup Opens a context menu